bartdorlandt/dreamnetworking/dream/docs/blog/posts/pydantic.md

 ## Before validator

-Recently [Urs Baumann](https://www.linkedin.com/in/ubaumannch/) pointed out to be annoyed by inputs, that could have 2 values, like strings and list of strings.
+In a chat, [Urs Baumann](https://www.linkedin.com/in/ubaumannch/) pointed out to be annoyed by inputs that could have 2 values, like strings and list of strings.
 To store those consistently as list[str] inside your pydantic model, the BeforeValidator() can be used.
 This will manipulate your data into its consistent desired type.

 I hadn't written about it before, because my specific use case required data to be restored as it was, therefore I was using a Union of "str | list[str]".
 The output below shows that the BeforeValidator makes things consistent, therefore it can't be restored to its original type (str).